lizardsystems/yawl-controller/README.md

  - Dallas temperature sensor for measuring ambient temperature inside of enclosure (optional);
  - Relay for reducing power consumption when seemingly switched off (optional)

-This repository contains a schematic and PCB layout for a yawl-controller.

 ### Some credits before start